conda/conda/docs/source/dev-guide/deep-dive-install.md

 1. Express the requested packages, command line options and prefix state as `MatchSpec` objects
 2. Query the index for the best possible match that satisfy those constraints
-3. Return a list of `PackageRecord` objects.
+3. Return a list of `PackageRecord` objects

 The full details are covered in {ref}`deep_dive_solvers` if you are curious.
 Just keep in mind that point (1) is conda-specific, while (2) can be tackled, in principle, by any SAT solver.